abusedmedia/abusedmedia/README.md

-### I cannot live without this _special_ Github repository
+### I can't live not setting this _special_ Github repository...

-But for more information about myself, my [personal website](https://fabiofranchino.com) is still better than that.
+But to discover who I am, my [personal website](https://fabiofranchino.com) does a pretty good job.